 This week Christians around the world are celebrating Easter.
 A moveable feast, Easter occurs the First Sunday after the Full Moon following the Vernal Equinox in the Northern Hemisphere.
 Just check a calendar, it’s much easier.

 Marking the end of Lent, Holy Week leads to Good Friday which commemorates the crucifixion and death of Jesus Christ who died for our sins on the cross.
 On Easter Sunday we celebrate his resurrection.
 Easter is also linked to the Jewish Passover by symbolism and where it falls on the calendar.
-Easter customs vary across the Christian world, but decorating Easter eggs is a common motif.

 In the Western world, Easter takes on secular customs, such as egg hunts and the Easter bunny.
 The English tradition of wearing new clothes at Easter would have been gleefully followed by the women of Downton Abbey, although I am not so sure about the Dowager.
 The Easter Bonnet, made famous by Judy Garland in Irving Berlin’s Easter Parade is the last of this tradition, which was to keep in harmony with the renewal of the year and the promise of spiritual renewal and redemption.